rjweis/Pulling-Airline-Data-with-SQL/README.md

 This is because 1) if you are flying from Boston, you are necessarily going somewhere that is *not* Boston; 2) if you are taking a one-stop flight to San Francisco, by definition your stop *can't* be San Francisco; and 3) the destination of your first flight *must* be the origin of your second flight.

+Also, we must keep in mind that we need ample time at our layover to switch flights and to account for any potential delays on our first flight.
+Lets give ourselves at least 60 minutes.
+In other words,

+<p align="center"><strong>scheduled_departure_from_origin_airport2 - scheduled_arrival_at_destination_airport1 > 60</strong></p>

 ```SQL
 select first_leg.*, second_leg.*, scheduled_departure_from_layover-scheduled_arrival_at_layover as lay_over_wait